How can we help you today?

 Now that you understand how domain registration works and why you can’t buy a domain name forever, it’s time to secure it for as long as you can.

-At Network Solutions, you can register your domain for up to 5 years.
+At Network Solutions, we offer domain registration for up to five years.
 Setting up auto-renewal is a piece of cake, and our Domain Expiration Protection helps make sure you never lose your domain by accident.
 With competitive pricing for long-term domain registration, you can rest easy knowing your domain is in good hands.

 Get your domain with Network Solutions and take control of its future today!